5 Homemaking Tips for SCENT

 Odor Culprits: Low wall areas, even hard floors not just carpet and rugs, as well as furniture are big odor culprits.
 These things need to be deep cleaned weekly!
 Daily cleaning keeps crumbs and hair off the sofa, floor and countertops, but deep cleaning washes odor out!

 - Eliminate Pet Odor.
 Dog fur and skin oils have a particularly pungent odor that will rub off and cling onto any surface they frequently lay on or against.
 Weekly mopping is crucial to ridding a hard floor of this strong dog odor.
 Even lower walls that they lay against will need to be cleaned.
 Any potty accident on a rug will need to be thoroughly addressed with an enzyme cleaner than breaks down the odor.
 Or TOSS it.
 If you cannot completely eliminate potty odor, get it out of the house.
-Cat litter boxes need to be scooped daily.
-But they need to be deep cleaned once a week, emptied, scrubbed with dish soap and water then get fresh litter.
-During the once-a-week litter box deep clean, wash the floors and walls around the litter box because of potty accidents, splashes, or even spraying behavior.
-All pet beds need to be washed weekly!
+Cat litter boxes need to be scooped daily, perhaps twice daily!
+Add a few cups of fresh litter bi-weekly to keep it deep, which will help to thoroughly encompass the deposits and replace what is being lost.
+Clean the floors and walls around the litter box in case of any stray potty splashes and litter.
+All pet beds and blankets need to be washed once per week!
+All of my throw blankets on any furniture are automatic pet blankets so they get washed weekly.

 - Eliminate Furniture Odor.
 Cooking odors settle onto furniture.
 If you have furniture anywhere near your cooking area even in the next room it needs to be washed!
 Cooking odors travel and permeate and coat everything!
 Also, upholstery gets filthy after one week just with sitting, from skin and hair oils or dirt from clothing, even without pets.
 How do I know?
 Because I have kept blankets over my sofas for years and within a week those blankets are tinged brown where we sit.
 They require weekly washing.
 This means that furniture without coverings require weekly steam cleaning.
 Consider investing in sofa covers for high use rooms that you can strip off and wash weekly.
 Especially if your pets lay on your furniture.
 If you are going to own upholstered furniture and not use coverings, own a steam cleaner and steam clean that furniture weekly.
 Leather furniture can be wiped clean with leather furniture cleaner.